chaitin/veinmind-tools/veinmind-runner/README.en.md

 <h1 align="center"> veinmind-runner </h1>

 <p align="center">
-veinmind-runner it's a container security host developed by Chaitin Technology.
+veinmind-runner is a veinmind container security tool platform developed by Chaitin Technology
 </p>

-## Introduce
+## basic introduction

-With the background of rich R&D experience, the chaitin team designed a plug-in system in veinmind-sdk.
-With the support of this plugin system, you only need to call the API provided by veinmind-sdk to automatically generate plugins that conform to standard specifications.
-(For specific code examples, see [example](./example))
+Chaitin team designed a plug-in system in [veinmind-sdk]() based on rich R&D experience.
+With the support of this plug-in system, you only need to call the API provided by [veinmind-sdk]() to automatically generate plug-ins that meet the standard specifications. (
-As a plugin platform, `veinmind-runner` will automatically scan the plugins that conform to the specification, and pass the image information that needs to be scanned to the corresponding plugins.
+Specific code examples can be found in [example](./example)) As a plug-in platform, `veinmind-runner` will automatically scan the plug-ins that meet the specifications, and pass the image information that needs to be scanned to the corresponding plug-in.
 ![](https://dinfinite.oss-cn-beijing.aliyuncs.com/image/20220321150601.png)

-## Feature
+## Features

 - Automatically scan and register plugins in the current directory (including subdirectories)
-- Unified operation of plug-ins implemented in different languages
+- Uniformly run Wenmai plug-ins based on different languages
-- Plugins can communicate with `runner`, such as reporting events for alarming, etc.
+- Plug-ins can communicate with `runner`, such as reporting events for alarms, etc.

 ## Compatibility